 I completed my bachelor’s degree in Psychology and Women’s Studies at the University of Wisconsin – Whitewater in 1997.
-Afterward, I returned to my home state of Missouri and have lived and worked in the Kansas City metropolitan for the last 21 years.
-For the past 7 years, I have been honored to work at the Child Abuse Prevention Association, first as an intern while completing a Masters in Social Work at the University of Kansas, and then in a multitude of capacities, now as a full-time therapist.
-Additionally, my private practice enables me to serve a wider range of clients including the LGBTQ community and adult adoptees, both populations that I am proud to be a part of.
+Afterward, I returned to my home state of Missouri and have lived and worked in the Kansas City metropolitan for the last 23 years.
+For the past 10 years, I have been honored to work at the Child Abuse Prevention Association, first as an intern while completing a Masters in Social Work at the University of Kansas, and then in a multitude of capacities, now as a full-time intern supervisor.
+Additionally, my private practice enables me to serve a wider range of clients including the LGBTQIA+ community and adult adoptees, both populations that I am proud to be a part of.

 EMDR International Association (EMDRIA).
 Follow the link to learn more about this evidence based therapy.